The Green Card Interview

 Finally, the officer will ask about your relationship: How you met, when you decided to get married and whether you want to have or already have children.
 The point of these questions is to verify that you are in a real, good faith marriage.

 Do you need a lawyer for your green card interview?
 This is a very personal choice and depends on the complexity of your case and your money situation.

 That said, we can offer some help how to decide whether to hire an immigration attorney.
 We start by asking what purpose the attorney will serve if he or she at the green card interview with you.
 Let’s review those:

-- Protect your rights.
 The interview will be in a private office with only you, perhaps your family member, and the USCIS officer.
 If an attorney is present, he or she can make sure that the officer conducts the interview properly.
-For example, the attorney can make sure the officer asks only the questions necessary to make a decision.
-Sometimes officers may pressure you to answer questions that have no impact on the case but can be embarrassing or something you don’t want to share.
-The attorney can make sure this doesn’t happen.
+For example, an officer may pressure you to answer questions that have no impact on the case but can be embarrassing or something you don’t want to share.
+The attorney makes sure the interview doesn’t involve unnecessary information.

-- Explain your case.
 Green card interview questions are often about your past.
 If your past is factually complicated (i.e. a long story), then the attorney can help to explain it.
 For example, let’s say you were arrested by immigration a long time ago.
-There may be long story behind the arrest.
-An immigration attorney can help to explain your story clearly, and in a way that the officer understands.
-Without an attorney, it is possible that your answers to the green card interview questions will be misunderstood.
-If the officer misunderstands your answers, it can result in a green card denial.
+An immigration attorney can help explain your story clearly, and in a way that the officer understands.
+Without an attorney, your answers to the green card interview questions may be misunderstood.
+If the officer misunderstands your answers, it can result in a denial.